jebcat1982/NuGetGallery/README.md

 ## Build and Run the Gallery in (arbitrary number) easy steps

 1. Prerequisites.
 Install these if you don't already have them:
-    1. Visual Studio 2017 - Do a Custom install that includes the following components:
+    1. Visual Studio 2017 - Do a Custom install that includes the following component:
-        * Windows SDK - Used to generate a self-signed certificate for local testing.
         * Microsoft SQL Server Data Tools - Used to provide the LocalDB that Windows Azure SDK requires.
     2. PowerShell 3.0
     3. [NuGet](http://docs.nuget.org/docs/start-here/installing-nuget)